oceanbase/awesome-oceanbase-mcp/README.md

 ## 📖 Project Overview

-**awesome-mcp-oceanbase** is a Model Context Protocol (MCP) server repository specifically designed for the OceanBase ecosystem.
+**awesome-oceanbase-mcp** is a Model Context Protocol (MCP) server repository specifically designed for the OceanBase ecosystem.

 🎯 **Mission**: Enable AI assistants to interact directly with OceanBase databases and ecosystem components through standardized MCP protocols.